venom-blockchain/venom-blockchain.github.io/docs/standards/VEP/vep-1.md

 The `title` field in the preamble:

 * Should not include the word "standard" or any variation thereof; and
-* Should not include the VEP's number.
+* Should include the VEP's number.

 ### Descriptions